Sixteen Prefectures: Liao-Song contention

 Ethnic Han elites held a prominent position in the Liao state alongside Khitan elites.
 One of them was a lineage with the surname Hán (韓).
 The Khitan had abducted the Hán clan from Jizhou and despite being ethnic Han, they were thoroughly Kitanized culturally and linguistically and served the Liao loyally in military and political positions along with several other ethnic Han elite families who were Kitanized.
 The loyalty of the Han population of the Liao to the Liao rulers frustrated the Song dynasty ruled by ethnic Han.
 Khitan women from the imperial consort clan were given to the men of the Hán family for marriage.
 One member of this lineage was Han Derang (韓德讓), who was close to the Liao imperial family and whose paternal ancestors served the Liao dynasty from the time of Abaoji's reign.
 Han Derang was the ethnic Han minister who had a love affair with the Empress Dowager Chengtian, who allegedly had a son with him.

 Through the 990s, relations between the Song and Liao steadily worsened.
 Beginning in 999, the Liao would use the Sixteen Prefectures as the launching pad for repeated but indecisive attacks on the Song.
 Then, in 1004, the Emperor Shengzong of Liao launched another major campaign against the Song.
 The Chanyuan Treaty signed in early 1005 resulted in annual tribute paid to the Liao dynasty by the Song dynasty.

 This treaty was the guide by which relations between the two dynasties would progress until the fall of the Liao dynasty.
 The Sixteen Prefectures would remain in their possession until that time.

 Jin-Song contention

 When the Song dynasty reclaimed the Sixteen Prefectures, they were "fiercely resisted" by the Han population there who had previously been under Liao rule, while when the Jin dynasty invaded that area, the Han population did not oppose them at all and handed over the Southern Capital (present-day Beijing, then known as Yanjing) to them.
 The Jin dynasty were supported by the anti-Song, Beijing-based noble Han clans.
 Ethnic Han who worked for the Liao were viewed as hostile enemies by the Song dynasty.
 Ethnic Han from the Song dynasty also defected to the Jin.

+In popular culture

+The original Chinese name of the 2024 historical fantasy video game Where Winds Meet, "Sixteen Sounds of Yan-Yun" (燕云十六声), is a reference to the Sixteen Prefectures.